NomitRwt/DiplomaProject/README.md

 Python interface for the open3d is shown to be faster than Point Cloud Library.
 Reading the point cloud, downsampling it and finally estimating the vertex normals.
 Another implementation of the ICP is compared.

 High optimization at the backend.
-Using openMP many of the functions have been optimized at the backend.
+Using OpenMP many of the functions have been optimized at the backend and OpenGL is used for rendering.

 ## Introduction